OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 For an overview of the Dynamic Language Binding, see :ref:`xtypes--dynamic-language-binding`.
 This section describes the features of the Dynamic Language Binding that OpenDDS supports.

-There are two main usage patterns supported:

-* Applications can receive DynamicData from a :ref:`Recorder object <alternate_interfaces_to_data--recorder-and-replayer>`.

-* Applications can use XTypes :ref:`DynamicDataWriter and/or DynamicDataReader <xtypes--dynamicdatawriters-and-dynamicdatareaders>`.
+Applications can use XTypes :ref:`DynamicDataWriter and/or DynamicDataReader <xtypes--dynamicdatawriters-and-dynamicdatareaders>`.
 To use DynamicDataWriter and/or DynamicDataReader for a given topic, the data type definition for that topic must be available to the local DomainParticipant.
 There are a few ways this can be achieved, see :ref:`xtypes--obtaining-dynamictype-and-registering-typesupport` for details.